deathnail298-creator/GEMS-Gas-Emergency-Management-System/README.md

 nonprofit technical work

 Commercial users follow the Kaizen 3% revenue-share model.
 See the /LICENSE file for full details.

 Acknowledgments

-GEMS was developed using the Kaizen AI Integration Method, a human-AI collaborative workflow leveraging iterative refinement, cross-domain synthesis, and multi-model tooling.# GEMS-Gas-Emergency-Management-System
+GEMS was developed using the Kaizen AI Integration Method, a human-AI collaborative workflow leveraging iterative refinement, cross-domain synthesis, and multi-model tooling.